 There may be times when you need to print your document as a "negative."
 This means that everything is printed the opposite of what it was when created: black is printed as white, and white areas are printed as black.
 This is particularly helpful if you are doing camera work with your output.
 Other times you may need to print a mirror image of your output, which is helpful if you are creating output for phototransfer processes or for silk screening.

 There are a couple of ways you can create negative output, and all of them have to do with your printer driver.
 Finding the right combination of commands to do the trick may take a little digging, and it may vary depending on the type of printer you have.
-We use an HP LaserJet 4MV, and we use the PostScript driver for the printer.
-These steps work for us:
+The key factor here, though, is that your printer must use a PostScript driver.
+Here's what should work, provided you have that type of driver:

 1. Press Ctrl+P. Word displays the Print dialog box (Word 2007) or the Print options (later versions of Word).